How to Size a Watch Bracelet

 You can do this with very little, but the right tools reduce the chances of scratching something you will later pretend you are not bothered by.

-A spring-bar tool is useful for clasp adjustments and for removing the bracelet from the watch if needed.
-A small watchmaker’s screwdriver set is essential for screw-linked bracelets.
+Clasp adjustments and bracelet removal are easiest with a spring-bar tool.
+Screw-linked bracelets, meanwhile, need a proper watchmaker’s screwdriver set.
 A pin pusher tool and a small hammer help with pin and collar bracelets.
 A bracelet sizing block is inexpensive and makes the whole process calmer.
 Painter’s tape or masking tape protects the bracelet and clasp from stray tool marks.
 A soft cloth gives you a safe surface.
 A small tray or a shallow dish helps you keep tiny parts from vanishing.

 If you have a high-end bracelet with polished centre links, be especially careful.
 Those surfaces show marks that are the way white trainers show regret.